ionic-team/ionic-docs/versioned_docs/version-v6/contributing/coc.md

 If you are subject to or witness unacceptable behavior, or have any other concerns, please email us at <a href="mailto:hi@ionicframework.com">hi@ionicframework.com</a>.

-Please click <a href="https://ionic.io/code-of-conduct">here</a>. to review to Ionic's full code of conduct.
+Please click <a href="https://ionic.io/code-of-conduct" target="_blank" rel="noopener noreferrer">here</a>. to review to Ionic's full code of conduct.